OSHC licence fees

 Children's services operating on school sites on the basis of shared use of the facilities with the school will be the subject of a licence agreement between the school and the operator.

-The provision of OSHC services has to be supported by the school community and the Director, Public Schools NSW.
+The provision of OSHC services has to be supported by the school community and the Director, Educational Leadership.

 Drafting leases and licences